kimmanis/LaunchPage/README.md

 **Confirmation/Share Page:** find in views/users/show

-This page confirms the user is signed up and offers share buttons with his/her trackable URL
+This page confirms the user is signed up and offers share buttons with his/her trackable URL.
+You may want to adjust the sharing buttons as needed.

 **Admin page:** find in views/lock/unlock